 Babywearing can be enabling and reassuring for parents and children alike – supporting bonding and attachment, easing colic and reflux, and making it easier to get things done around the house, head out for coffee with friends or take a walk in the park.

-As a trained Babywearing Consultant, Louise offers one-to-one and small group support to parents and caregivers wanting to carry their children safely, comfortably and confidently.
+As a qualified Babywearing Consultant, Louise offers one-to-one and small group support to parents and caregivers wanting to carry their children safely, comfortably and confidently.

 Consultations and workshops include: